 Currently, Anthem Blue Cross and Blue Shield and ConnectiCare are the two (2) carriers who participate with us:

-– Anthem Blue Cross and Blue Shield has nine plans – national coverage, PPO plans with out-of-network coverage.
+– Anthem Blue Cross and Blue Shield has five plans – national coverage, PPO plans with out-of-network coverage.

-– ConnectiCare has five plans – Connecticut-based with urgent and emergency coverage worldwide.
+– ConnectiCare has six plans – Connecticut-based with urgent and emergency coverage worldwide.

-For 2020, there are four (4) basic categories of coverage – Platinum*, Gold, Silver, and Bronze and for 2021, there are three (3) basic categories of coverage – Gold, Silver, and Bronze.
+For 2023 and 2024, there are three (3) basic categories of coverage – Gold, Silver, and Bronze.
 Each different plan category covers a different percentage of an individual’s medical expenses.
 Through Access Health CT Small Business, employers can offer employees plans from different carriers and tiers to fit their needs.

 Yes.
 All our plans include a prescription drug plan.